rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/log.md

 5. Checking out how to deploy a model using flask while the model is training
 6. Compiling the results of both the models and prepearing to test both of them.
 Analyzing the loss and accuracy plots for both the models.
 7. Thinking of training both models a little bit more on a mix of the provided data and custom more variation data for the model to be more adaptive and robust.

+29/08/2020

+1. Training the models some more on the public test dataset provided.